nokekip/Lux-Academy-Data-Science/week-one/README.md

 ## Part 2: Move this CSV into a database of your choice and use SQL to answer 4 of the questions above.

-In this section, the CSV data was imported into a MariaDB database, and SQL queries were used to answer specific questions.
+In this section, the CSV data was imported into a MySQL database, and SQL queries were used to answer specific questions.
 Below are the SQL queries and their results:

 1. Find all records where the weather was exactly clear
 ```sql